The 5 best beards in military history

 (Electronic Arts)

-In 2002, Scott Nelson photographed a U.S. Army Special Forces unit in Afghanistan as they began to amp up their pursuit of terrorists in the the area.
-One of the soldiers photographed goes by the nickname "Cowboy" — and he's been rather shrouded in mystery ever since.
+In 2002, Scott Nelson photographed a U.S. Army Special Forces unit in Afghanistan as they began to amp up their pursuit of terrorists in the area.
+One of the soldiers photographed went by the nickname “Cowboy”—and he’s been rather shrouded in mystery ever since.

-Something about the tactical environment makes this otherwise-too-long-in-my-opinion beard completely okay.
+Something about the tactical environment makes this otherwise too-long-in-my-opinion beard completely OK.

 Gen. Ambrose Burnside

-No list of military facial hair would be complete without the man whose whiskers were so incredible that the world named a patch of facial hair after him.
+No list of military facial hair is complete without the man whose whiskers were so incredible that the world named a patch of facial hair after him.

 Prince Harry of Wales